toyoshim/iona-us/docs/firmware_en.md

 You need to install the system provinding default driver called as WinUSB for the device.

 You can follow the instruction explained at the Microsoft official site, [Installing WinUSB by specifying the system-provided device class](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb-installation#installing-winusb-by-specifying-the-system-provided-device-class).
+[Here](https://www.youtube.com/watch?v=5yzpc2vI_94) is a movie that captures how to install the WinUSB driver on Windows 11.
+If you feel the explanation in the site is difficult, this may help.
+You wouldn't see anything different on Windows 10.

 Some users said retry will help if installation failed.
 As this firmware update mode is provided by the chip vendor, I have no other ideas to mitigate this problem.